TL;DR

 Portfolio bidding for multi-campaign management

 Portfolio bid strategies let you share a bid strategy across multiple campaigns.
-The benefit: the algorithm learns from aggregated conversion volume, which means faster optimisation.
+The benefit: the algorithm learns from aggregated conversion volume, which means faster optimization.

 - Use a portfolio strategy if you have 3+ campaigns with the same goal (e.g. all Search campaigns targeting CPA £40)